Why choose an Individual Voluntary Arrangement (IVA)

-- We’ll start by going through your income, expenditure and debt level with you to see which debt solution is the best for your circumstances.
+- We’ll start by going through your budget to look at your income, outgoings and debt level with you to see how much money you have leftover each month to pay towards your debts.

 - If an IVA is the right solution for you, we will agree an affordable monthly payment based on your household budget.
 This information will then be transferred to one of our sister companies – PayPlan Partnership Limited for IVAs and PayPlan Bespoke Solutions for Self-Employed IVAs who will manage the IVA process for you.

 - Your offer will be sent to your creditors in the form of a proposal.
 Once they have reviewed the offer of payment, the creditors will then vote yes or no to accept the proposal.

 If three-quarters of the creditors (by debt value) agree to the proposal, then it becomes a legally binding contract.
 Over 90% of proposals sent by PayPlan Partnership Limited or PayPlan Bespoke Solutions are agreed to.